olitomlinson/tenant-aware-dapr-pluggable-state-store/README.md

 - Tenant-aware operations ('Schema-per-Tenant', 'Table-per-Tenant').
 See below instructions to run 'Schema-per-Tenant' example.

+This enables a client to specify a `tenantId` as part of the `metadata` on each State Store operation, which will dynamically prefix the `Schema`, or `Table` with the given `tenantId`, allowing the logical separation of data in a multi-tenant environment.

 ### Todo

 - Etag support (blocked by https://github.com/dapr/dapr/issues/5520)